S1aX0r/Ghosted/Ghosted.md

 ### 5. Faraday Bags ###

 Faraday bags are capable of blocking out signals that are transmitted from technology.
-Optimal for when you have your phone in public and don't want any form of transmission coming from your phone such as WiFi or bluetooth.
+Optimal for when you have your phone in public and don't want any form of transmission coming from your phone such as WiFi or Bluetooth.
 There are also Faraday pouches available for phones and tablets.
 Recommended to use a Faraday backpack with Faraday pouches for tablets or smartphones.
 Can also be used for blocking connections that use NFC (Near Field Communication) such as credit / debit cards.
 A necessity for ghosts worried about their P.S.A.

 ### In Conclusion ###